davidlougheed/cv/sections/work.typ

     - Created data visualizations for posters and publications.
     ]

+    #if not short [

       #u.work_role("Course Assistant for COMP 421: Databases", "Jan–Apr 2019")

       Held office hours and graded assignment questions on relational algebra and databases.

       #u.work(
         [*Freelance Web Developer*],
         [
           #block[#grid(
             columns: (auto, 12pt, auto),
             align: horizon,
             gutter: 3pt,
             "2013—2015", line(length: 100%, stroke: 0.3pt), "Kingston, ON"
           )]
         ]
       )
       #block(above: 0.6em)[
         Developed custom web applications, websites, and Wordpress themes for clients#if short [, including a local charity for food distribution.] else [.
 Selected projects include:
         - A Meteor application for a local charity which managed the distribution of food to a network of partner organisations.
         - A PHP application for transparent peer review of scientific manuscripts, developed for a professor at Queen's University#if not academic [ in Kingston, ON].]
+      ]

     ]
   ]
 }